Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 TODO test with influxdb 2.7.

-TODO all new screenshots using Safari
+TODO all new screenshots using Safari on macbook display

 TODO copy final screenshots to tnas